Tube park and ice wall part of fresh start for Edmonton Ski Club | CBC News

 Weiss anticipates they'll start construction on the $100,000 project in mid-December with an eye to having it open in early January.

-"There's a couple of loose ends we're tying up before we can start," says Adam Lukiuk, general manager of the Edmonton Ski Club.
+"There's a couple of loose ends we're tying up before we can start," says Adam Luciuk, general manager of the Edmonton Ski Club.

 - After 2-year hiatus, Edmonton Ski Club carving new season on the slopes